 2013 Best of Show — 1934 Packard 1108 Twelve Dietrich Convertible Victoria

-Joseph and Margie Cassini of West Orange, New Jersey, took their second trip to the podium with this gorgeous 1934 Packard 1108 Twelve Dietrich Convertible Victoria.
+Joseph and Margie Cassini of West Orange, New Jersey, took their second trip to the podium at Pebble Beach with this gorgeous 1934 Packard 1108 Twelve Dietrich Convertible Victoria.
 The Cassinis had earned Best of Show previously in 2004.
-The Packard was one of a handful of American cars to take top honors at Pebble Beach over the last 30 years or so, and Cassini was quite pleased with the win.
+The Packard was one of a handful of American cars to take top honors at Pebble over the last 30 years or so, and Cassini was quite pleased with the win.
 “To have a car win best of show here, you know you have one of the finest cars in the world,” said Cassini.

 1934 Packard 1108 Twelve Dietrich Convertible Victoria

 Joseph Cassini told us this particular Packard car is wonderful to drive — very powerful with a V12 engine and a reliable Packard transmission.
-When asked what it was like to own such a beautiful car, Cassini told us, “I don’t have the wherewithal to own all of the great cars in the world at once, but I do have the ability to own some of the greatest cars of the world one at a time.”
+When asked what it was like to own such a beautiful car, Cassini told us, “I don’t have the wherewithal to own all of the great cars in the world at once, but I do have the ability to own some of the greatest cars in the world one at a time.”

 2012 Best of Show — 1928 Mercedes-Benz 680S Saoutchik Torpedo